spencermountain/compromise/plugins/numbers/README.md

 ### Fractions
 **.fractions()** will parse things like   *'1/3'*, *'one out of three'*, and *'one third'*.

-it will not pluck the fraction from the end of a number, like *'six and one third'*.
+it will not pluck the fraction from the end of a number, like *'six and one third'*. 'one third' will still have a **#Fraction** tag.

 Things can get pretty crazy - and there are some human-ambiguous fractions like *'five hundred thousandths'*.
 In these cases it tries its best.

+Attempts are also made to avoid conversational fractions, like 'half time show' or dates like '3rd quarter 2020'.

 ### Money